 ● Appliances in used homes may not be as efficient to run, resulting higher utility bills and more energy waste.

 Building a new home is overwhelming.

-While the options may seem endless, our Sales Counselors will lead you through the process of selecting options, colors, appliances, etc. They will offer as much – or as little – guidance as you want.
+While the options may seem endless, our Expert Guides will lead you through the process of selecting options, colors, appliances, etc. They will offer as much – or as little – guidance as you want.

 If you dream of owning a new home, we would be honored to help you turn that dream into a reality.